• Skip to primary navigation

 Czech Pastry

 Nothing beats the flavor of a freshly baked pastry.
 And the Czechs are crazy about pastries!
 With a cup of coffee for breakfast, a snack, or even a quick dinner, a piece of sweet kolach or strudel serves as a satisfying treat everywhere.
-In this article, I'll go over some of the most popular types of sweet pastries in Czech cuisine.
+Interested in Czech pastry names?
+In this article, I will go over some of the most popular types of sweet pastries in Czech cuisine.

 Czech pastries arranged on a desk.